MaterializeInc/materialize/doc/user/demos/business-intelligence.md

 that can take care of the entire deployment for you.

-In this section, we'll cover the "what" and "why" of our proposed deployment using Materialize to provide real time analytics within Metabase, an open source business intelligence tool.
+In this section, we'll cover the "what" and "why" of our proposed deployment using Materialize to provide real-time analytics within Metabase, an open source business intelligence tool.

 ### Dataset & load generator